Periodontics Oral Systemic Health

 Loose teeth – Also caused by bone loss or weakened periodontal fibers (fibers that support the tooth to the bone)

-New spacing between teeth – Caused by bone loss
+New spacing between teeth – Caused by lost bone

 Pustule (discharge) around the teeth and gums – A sign that an infection is present

-Receding gums – Loss of gum around a tooth
+Receding gums – Loss of gum tissue around a tooth and receding gum line

 Red and puffy gums – Gums should never be red or swollen